ec-jrc/GWB/docs/usage/GWB_PARC.rst

 Parcellation (GWB_PARC)
 =======================

-This module will conduct the **Parcellation** analysis.
+This module conducts the **Parcellation** analysis.
 It provides a statistical summary file (txt/csv- format) with details for each unique class found in the image as well as the full image content: class value, total number of objects, total area, degree of parcellation.
 Details on the methodology and input/output options can be found in the